How to start a beauty salon

-To do this, you’ll first need to work out who your target audience is (find out how to do this here).
-You can then use this to conduct thorough market research and gain feedback on your idea from your target customers (find out how to do so here).
+To do this, you’ll first need to work out who your target audience is.
+You can then use this to conduct thorough market research and gain feedback on your idea from your target customers.

 Only when you’re satisfied with, and ready to learn from, the results of your market research should you proceed with your salon or spa idea.

 Choosing a salon name

 Naming is equal parts fun and difficult.
 Of course, you should love your business’ name, but it’s just as important that it works as an accurate representation of your brand image.

 - List the words that come to mind when you think about your salon and the experiences you’re offering.
 Don’t limit yourself; get everything down!
 Then try combining them in interesting ways, exploring their synonyms, et cetera.

 - Try incorporating your own name or nickname into the salon’s name.

 - Try incorporating the name of the town or city you’ll be based in into your salon’s name.

 - List puns or plays on words relating to your treatments – do any make a good name?
 (Don’t do this if your brand image is more high-end luxury than laid-back fun.)

 Mica Nicole, founder of Mica Nicole Hair Salon, suggests enlisting a little professional help: